-“He is, and I also hail from that numerically appropriate world,” said a distorted man who jumped out and clubbed the Condor over the head with a machine gun.
+“He is, and I also hail from that numerically appropriate world,” said a disfigured man who jumped out and clubbed the Condor over the head with a machine gun.
 “Two foes for the price of one!
-Our employer is getting a bargain,” said Two-Face as he leered down at the stunned Condor.
+Our employer is getting a bargain!” said Two-Face as he leered down at the stunned Condor.

 Two-Face grinned.
 “It’s like all things in life.
 A toss of the coin.”

 Doll Man had not relied upon his mini-saucer for years.
 He enjoyed bringing the small craft out of storage once in a while, though, for a quick spin across New York City.
-He sailed across the clear skies and piloted the doll-sized craft with skill.
-It was but one of many marvels the diminutive daredevil had created with his gifted mind.
+He sailed across the clear skies, piloting the doll-sized craft with skill.
+It was but one of many marvels the Diminutive Daredevil had created with his gifted mind.

 He frowned then as he detected a weird projectile zooming through the air toward his ship.
 “Great Scott!
 That baseball could wreck us!” he gasped as he struggled to steer away from the ball.
 He succeeded and frowned more deeply as he saw the source of the deadly fastball.
-“A goon in a mask with a sports motif.
-Takes all kinds,” he sighed.
+“A goon in a mask with a sports motif!
+Takes all kinds, I guess,” he sighed.

 The masked man called the Sportsmaster hurled another ball with lethal intent as Doll Man desperately abandoned ship and grew to normal size.
 “Those things cost money!” he quipped as he adjusted his size again and clipped the thug with his enhanced strength.